Exotic Wine - Unique vintages from unusual places

 Image: Artesa Vineyards & Winery - Napa Valley, California (Source: Jordan Steinberg)

 While mostly true, this does not tell the whole vintage story.
 Over two-thirds of the world’s wine comes from seven countries, which in descending order are: France, Italy, Spain, United States, Argentina, Australia and South Africa.
 When it comes to thinking about wine, it is easy to only think of these places.
 Merlots come from France, Cabernets from the United States, Malbecs from Argentina, and Shiraz from Australia and so on.

 In the United States even, it is just as easy to only consider the vineyards based out of California, where nearly 90% of the production takes place.
-Moreover, out of the ten best-selling wines in the world, five come from California, while four come from Australia and one comes from Chile.
+There are also many talented vineyards found in Oregon, the Carolinas, Kentucky, and New Jersey -- to name a few.
+Out of the ten best-selling wines in the world, however, five come from California, while four come from Australia and one comes from Chile.

 What about the rest of the world?
 The same conditions that enable California to produce such a volume exists in many places elsewhere, though perhaps not to the same broad extent, in places one would never expect.
 One such extreme example is Red Mountain Estate Vineyards & Winery in Nyaung Shwe, Myanmar, where they grow their stocks along the banks of Inle Lake.
 Despite the instability that has wracked the country in recent decades, their 400,000 plants have survived and thrived to the point that over 150,000 bottles are now in annual production.

 Image: Wine tasting at Red Mountain Winery - Nyaung Shwe, Myanmar (Source: Jordan Steinberg)